rfrazier716/rfrazier716.github.io/posts/design_a_camera_1.rst

 Since the refractive index of most glasses is ~1.5, this means that our radius of curvature for a biconvex lens is equal to the *inverse of the lenses power*, which is also the focal length of the system!

-Now we can build our lens in *PyRayt* and visualize it with the :code:`draw` function in the :code:`tinygfx` package (installed as part of the PyRayT distribution).
+Now we can construct our lens and visualize it with the :code:`draw` function in the :code:`tinygfx` package (installed as part of the PyRayT distribution).

 .. code:: python